Athens Introduction Walking Tour (Self Guided), Athens

 Tip:

-A wide range of shops can be found here, offering everything from high-end fashion to souvenirs, leather goods, embroidery, and fine jewelry.
-Amidst the bustle, you'll also find a few excellent local grocery stores and many cafes where you can pause for a coffee or tea.
+A wide range of shops found here offer everything, from high-end fashion and souvenirs to leather goods, embroidery, and fine jewelry.
+Amidst the bustle, you will also find a few excellent local grocery stores and numerous cafes where you can pause for a coffee or tea.

 Tip:

-Keep in mind that many of the shops in the area are typically closed on Sundays.
+Keep in mind that many shops in the area are typically closed on Sundays.

 15) Syntagma Square (Constitution Square)